marcduiker/az-func-updates/docs/monitored-sources.md

-These are the GitHub repositories which are monitored by the application.
+# These are sources being monitored

+## GitHub Repositories

 | Owner | Repository name |
 |-|-|